keshavjha06/Portfolio/content/hero/index.md

 I'm an India based SDET with a goal-driven creative mindset and passion for learning and innovating.

-Currently working as a SDET at [Medibuddy](https://www.medibuddy.in/).
+Currently working as a QA Engineer at [GGWP](https://www.ggwp.com/).